×

 Red Hat OpenShift Lightspeed is a virtual assistant you interact with using natural language.
 Using the OpenShift Lightspeed interface, you send chat messages that OpenShift Lightspeed transforms and sends to the Large Language Model (LLM) provider you have configured for your environment.
 These messages can contain information about your cluster, cluster resources, or other aspects of your environment.

-You may email Red Hat and request that your data be deleted at the end of the Developer Preview release period.
+You may email Red Hat and request that your data be deleted at the end of the Technology Preview release period.

 About data, telemetry, transcript, and feedback collection